 As soon as the root is dug up and the medicinal qualities start to diminish.

 It is of vital importance that the root is used right away.
 It needs to be fresh.

 Drying the root for later use is a waste of time.
 The root will not have any healing qualities left and no health benefits can be expected.

 You can test the quality of the root by simply chewing a little piece of the bark.
 If you feel a tingling sensation on your tongue it is an indication that the root is good.

 None the less Echinacea is one of the most popular medicinal herbs sold.
-It is used by millions of people around the world who believe in the healing qualities of Echinacea.
+It is used by millions of people around the world who believe in the healing qualities.

-Some people are allergic to Echinacea.
+Some people are allergic.
 Always consult your physician if you have any concerns.